Boereck/eclipse-starter/README.md

 # License

 The code in this repository is EPL-2.0 licensed.
-However there is [one file](eclipse-common/src/messagebox/macos/nsalert.rs) licended under the MIT license.
+However there is [one file](eclipse-common/src/messagebox/macos/nsalert.rs) licensed under the MIT license.